TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/physical-key-expiry.md

 Tyk makes a clear distinction between an API authorisation key expiring and being deleted from the Redis storage.

- - When a key expires, it remains in the Redis storage but is no longer valid such that it is no longer authorised to access any APIs.
+- When a key expires, it remains in the Redis storage but is no longer valid.
+Consequently, it is no longer authorised to access any APIs.
 If a key in Redis has expired and is passed in an API request, Tyk will return `HTTP 401 Key has expired, please renew`.
  - When a key is deleted from Redis, Tyk no longer knows about it, so if it is passed in an API request, Tyk will return `HTTP 400 Access to this API has been disallowed`.

 Tyk provides separate control for the expiration and deletion of keys.